Discord-Coding-Community/FFXIV-Macros/Healer/White Mage/Raise/README.md

 # Raise

-Swiftly casts Resurrection on the targeted player.
+Swiftly casts Raise on the targeted player.

 ## Skills Used